Is out-of-hospital birth safe?

 How do you handle complications?

-Midwives are trained in complications that can happen in birth.
-We are also trained to help prevent complications.
+A certified professional midwife is trained in complications that can happen in birth.
+We are also trained to help prevent complications no matter you situation, even for a VBAC or HBAC.
 We carry oxygen, resuscitation equipment, meds, etc with us to every birth.
-Should a birth become higher risk then we accompany moms to the hospital for their births.
+Should a homebirth or birthing center delivery become higher risk, then we accompany moms to the hospital for their births.

 How many births have you attended?